drkrillo/docs/apis/README.md

 # API Reference

 Welcome to the Decentraland API Reference.
-This section provides comprehensive documentation for all backend services that power the Decentraland metaverse.
+This section provides comprehensive documentation for all backend services that power Decentraland.

 ## Overview